Interview – Tina Romero

 Tina Romero – Yes definitely!
 To a degree, I’ve always understood the value of my father’s work.
 Especially as a student of film… let’s just say he’s popped up on a syllabus or two over the years.
 His impact has become increasingly clear to me since he died.

 This past February, BAM Cinema hosted a complete George Romero Retrospective – it was the first time since his passing that I watched his movies on the big screen alongside a public audience… and the screenings were sold out.
 To a crowd of all ages.
-In that theater, I emotionally understood that my Dad’s films would outlive him and the conversation he started in 1968 will never stop.
+In that theater, I emotionally understood that my Dad’s films would outlive him and that the conversation he started in 1968 would never stop.

 Polaroid of George and Tina Romero on set of The Dark Half (1993).